-- All members of staff have been provided with a copy of part one of the current version of KCSIE 2023 which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE 2023 in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-The signed forms are kept as hard copy in the DSL's office. - All new staff and volunteers (including agency staff) receive safeguarding and child protection training (including online safety, which amongst other things, will include ensuring an understanding of the expectations and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction. - All staff members will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+- All members of staff have been provided with a copy of part one of the current version of KCSIE 2024 which covers safeguarding information for staff. - School leaders, including the DSL and governors will read KCSIE 2024 in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE 2024. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+The signed forms are kept as hard copy in the DSL's office.

+- All new staff and volunteers (including agency staff) receive safeguarding and child protection training (including online safety, which amongst other things, will include ensuring an understanding of the expectations and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction. - All staff members will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
 The main training will take place in the September INSET each year with top-ups at subsequent INSET.
-All members of staff are expected to undertake two Educare courses each half term to keep them up-to-date with the training and understanding.
+All members of staff are expected to undertake two Educare courses each half term to keep them up-to-date with the training and understanding. - All governors receive appropriate safeguarding and child protection training at induction.
+This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.